pluralsight/guides/in-review/java-and-j2ee/getting-started-with-jshell/article.md

 - Field declarations
 - Import declarations

+### Expressions and Variables

 So let's start with a simple expression:
 ```java
 jshell> "Hello World"
 $1 ==> "Hello World"
 ```

-Notice that the result of the evaluation is shown and it's assigned to the variable named `$1`.
+Notice that the result of the evaluation is shown, and it's assigned to the variable named `$1`.
 You can check this by entering the name of the variable:
 ```java
 jshell> $1
 $1 ==> "Hello World"